13k/chrome-replayniac/README.md

 # OMG, that's So Many Replays(tm)!

 Replayniac will raise your Starcraft II replay hunger.
-And you will feed!
+And you will eat!

 When navigating replay sites you ever thought "man, I wish I could download all these sick replays from this guy with a single click", while you actually